Best Home Warranty Companies in New Hampshire

 3. Review sample contracts

-Always read a sample contract before enrolling.
-Look out for exclusions, especially those relating to freeze damage, improper installation or uninsulated pipes.
-Many New Hampshire plans specifically exclude winter damage, which is among the most common issues in the state.
+Always request a sample contract before enrolling.
+Look for exclusions, especially those relating to freeze damage, improper installation or uninsulated pipes.
+Many plans specifically exclude winter damage and require proof that the home was continuously heated.
+This can be problematic for vacation homes or seasonal properties common in the White Mountains region.

-Also, verify coverage limits for heating systems, as some plans cap HVAC coverage.
-For example, Helen from Nashua told us, “It was a huge fight to get a water heater replaced in the dead of winter, which was advertised on my policy as covered.”
+You also need to verify coverage limits for certain appliances.
+For example, Helen from Nashua told us, "It was a huge fight to get a water heater replaced in the dead of winter, which was advertised on my policy as covered."
+Ensure you’re aware of the waiting period, the necessary documentation to file a claim and the process for cancelling your policy.

 4. Read customer reviews